Libardo1/aind-planning/heuristic_analysis.md

 # Heuristic Analysis

-This analysis presents a comparison of different search/planning algorithms when used on 3 different planning problems with search spaces of different size.
+This analysis presents a comparison of different search/planning algorithms when used on 3 planning problems with search spaces of different size.
 The performance of each problem, algorithm pair is measured using the number of expanded nodes, goal tests, visited states, actions taken and execution time.

 ## Problem 1